PuffinBlue/josharcher/content/code/2016-10-09-Install-ScanSnap-s1300-drivers-on-linux.md

 ## Install SANE

-First thing is to install SANE.
+First thing is to install SANE and associated utilities.
 Open a terminal and type the following to install SANE:

-`sudo apt-get install sane`
+`sudo apt-get install sane sane-utils libsane-extras`

 You'll probably be asked to enter your password to allow the install to proceed.

 The result will be something like below if you're running an Ubuntu based Distro but a pure Debian variant will likely perform an install as it's not usually already installed on Debain.

 <img src="/static/img/2016/10/1-sane-install.png" alt="SANE installation in a terminal">

+NOTE - In Ubuntu 17.10 you may also be prompted to install the GIMP package as part of the SANE installation.
+Go ahead and install it.
+You may also be prompted to install `libsane-extras-common` instead of `libsane-extras`.
+That's fine too, just install that package - sometimes names change.

 ## Find your s1300, s1300i, s1100 or s300 Scanner